maduhu/Documentation/README.md

 - Complete working open-source implementations of both sides of the interfaces - an example DFSP that can send and receive payments and the portals that an existing DFSP could host to connect to the the network.

 ### DFSP Service
 The DFSP code is an example implementation of a mobile money provider.
 Customers connect to it from their mobile feature phones (via USSD) and it allows them to create accounts, send money, and receive money.
+USSD (Unstructured Supplementary Service Data) is a Global System for Mobile(GSM) communication technology that is used to send text between a mobile phone and an application program in the network.

 See [DFSP Documentation](https://github.com/LevelOneProject/Docs/tree/master/DFSP).

 ### Level One Portal Service
-The portal connects a DFSP to other other DFSPs and the central services.
+The portal service connects a DFSP to other other DFSPs and the central services.
 It has a few simple interfaces to connect to a DFSP for account holder lookup, payment setup, and ledger operations.
 The portal can be hosted locally by the DFSP or in a remote data center such as Amazon.

 [Level One Portal Documentation](https://github.com/LevelOneProject/Docs/blob/master/portal)